raphaelameaume/fragment/docs/api/renderers.md

 #### `onMountPreview`
 - Type: `({ index: number, canvas: HTMLCanvasElement, container: HTMLElement, width: number, height: number, pixelRatio: number }) => MountParams`

 Called everytime a sketch is mounted or hot reloaded.
-The object returned from this function will spread as params and made available to sketch hooks.
+The object returned from this function will spread as params and made available to the sketch lifecycle functions.

 ```js
 // renderer.js